HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

         ConfigEngine.bat configure-wcm-ephox-editor-custom-configuration -DWasPassword=password -DPortalAdminId=username -DPortalAdminPwd=password
         ```

-    -   **UNIX™Linux™**
+    -   **UNIX™ and Linux™**

         ```
         ./ConfigEngine.sh configure-wcm-ephox-editor-custom-configuration -DWasPassword=password -DPortalAdminId=username -DPortalAdminPwd=password
         ```

-    -   **IBM® i**

-        ```
-        ConfigEngine.sh configure-wcm-ephox-editor-custom-configuration -DWasPassword=password -DPortalAdminId=username -DPortalAdminPwd=password
-        ```

-    !!! note
+    !!!note
         An administrator user name and password is not required if you already specified the portal administrator user name and password with the PortalAdminId and PortalAdminPwd settings in the wkplc.properties file.

 4. Restart the server.

-!!! note
+!!!note
-    To revert to the default editor toolbar, run the task that is named remove-wcm-ephox-editor-custom-configuration on the primary node only.
+    To revert to the default editor toolbar, run the task that is named `remove-wcm-ephox-editor-custom-configuration` on the primary node only.

 **Beginning with HCL Digital Experience Container Update CF182,**, the updated Textbox.io Rich Text editor is deployed out-of-the-box for HCL DX 9.5 Containers.
-When deployed in supported Kubernetes environments, a ConfigEngine must be required to be run before the Textbox.io editor application will work correctly \(i.e. before for selecting the Advanced editor for use in Web Content Manager.
+When deployed in supported Kubernetes environments, a ConfigEngine must be required to be run before the Textbox.io editor application will work correctly (i.e. before for selecting the Advanced editor for use in Web Content Manager.

 ## Reverting to the EditLive! editor version 7 toolbar

-!!! note
+!!!note
     Ephox EditLive! is fully unsupported.

 -   Documentation resource: [Newly unsupported features and themes for HCL Digital Experience 8.5 and 9.0](../../../../whatsnew/unsupported_features.md)